sumShahd/DMMS-CompVis/README.md

 - Jacob Ryan
 - Sanka Kotinkaduwa

-## Acknowledgements
+## Acknowledgementst
 We would like to extend our greatest appreciation to our DMMS mentors David Chambers and Katia Bourahmoune throughout this project - their guidance and knowledge were invaluable.
 We are also extremely grateful to StevTech for their consistent support and encouragement as we worked on this project.
 A special thanks to Tuyen Ngyuen - our primary StevTech contact and lead for the computer vision project.
+His support and management of the team ensured that we were able to learn and contribute to the project meaningfully.